 As you could see, the MySQL server hostname is Localhost.
 Localhost means the MySQL database is running on the same server as the website.

 If you use WordPress, you can also check the MySQL database hostname in the wp-config.php file.

 Log in to your SPanel’s User Interface and open the File manager located under the Files section.

 Click on the public_html folder to open the files in this directory.

 Scroll down until you locate the wp-config.php file and click on it and select Edit to open the file.

 You’ll see the server hostname under /** MySQL hostname */

-As you could see also, the hostname is “Localhost.”
+As you can see, the hostname is “Localhost.”

 Wrapping It Up

 In most cases the website’s files and its databases are hosted on the same server.
 That’s why, you often see localhost as the hostname for the MySQL server.
 However, sometimes, you may end up with a setup that needs a separate machine for the databases.
 In such cases, it’s a good idea to know where to find the hostname.